Health Minister says coming changes will make difference in rural communities. - Trail Daily Times

 “I would think that rural areas would need a higher level of a paramedic as we have major industry where a lot of serious accidents happen and we live in vast areas where we have to travel to get health care.
 So to say that they’re going to keep those positions in the bigger centres where they already have more hospitals which are closer — doesn’t make sense for rural B.C.”

 “Are rural citizens less important than those in Vancouver?
-I just feel like if you don’t live in the Lower Mainland, you are treated like second-class citizens.
-We deserve what they have in Vancouver — we pay our taxes.
-To say that we don’t need it because the local volume is less is absurd.”
+I just feel like if you don’t live in the Lower Mainland, you are treated like second-class citizens.”

 Lupini pointed out that there are ACP paramedic specialists that rotate in and out of the dispatch centre where they can talk to crews on the ground and upgrade and downgrade calls.